 Google is more likely to show in-depth content that contains a lot of useful information.
 Usually the longer the content, the better it’ll rank.
 Ideally, you should be aiming for around 2000+ words per article.

 Although this is not always the case.
+Perfect example is our customer Eco Stone.

 Sometimes shorter but more engaging content can rank higher than those with a higher word count.
 So what you should focus on is creating quality content that people will want to read.